radareorg/r2ghidra/README.md

 ## Building for Windows

-You need to build r2 or download it from the [last release](https://github.com/radareorg/radare2/releases) unzip it under the `radare2` directory and then run the `build.bat` script.
+You need to build r2 or download it from the [last release](https://github.com/radareorg/radare2/releases) unzip the dll files inside the r2 plugins directory.

 Alternatively you can download the [CI builds](https://github.com/radareorg/r2ghidra/releases) from the release page.